Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You anoint an edged weapon or piece of ammunition you touch with a drop of your corrupted life essence, poisoning it for the next minute.
 The first time each turn a creature is dealt piercing or Slashing damage with the weapon, it must succeed on a CON Save or be [Poisoned](conditions.md#poisoned) until the end of its next turn.
 When you cast this spell, you lose one hit point, then may choose to lose one unexpended hit die.
-If you do, the spell doesn’t require Concentration.
+If you do, the spell doesn't require Concentration.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, you may have it affect one additional weapon or piece of ammunition in range for each two slot levels above 1.
 - **Classes**: Druid, Ranger
 *(Source: CS)*